jimsyyap/golang_recipe/README.md

 ## TODO

-- hello world
-- test
+- finish these, as akhil is not relevant